Hospital Credentialing: What to Expect as a Physician

 Credentialing and Privileging: What Are They?

 Credentialing and privileging are crucial to physicians in every specialty.
 From primary care physicians to cardiologists, almost every doctor will need both.
+But what’s the difference between the two?

 Credentialing

 Credentialing is the process that verifies a physician’s credentials.
 It is a way to confirm that the physician graduated from medical school and received their certification.
 Credentialing also ensures that a physician has a license to practice medicine in their specialty and their state.
+Ultimately, it is a way to ensure patient safety.
+How?
+Because it prevents hospitals and practices from hiring just anyone.
+You cannot pretend to be a physician and get hired to practice medicine.
+The credentialing process makes that impossible.
+Credentialing is the first step in gaining employment as a physician.
+It is also a prerequisite for obtaining privileges.
+Physicians must go through the process of credentialing before they can apply for hospital privileges.

 Privileging

 Privileging, on the other hand, is a slightly different process with a very different purpose.
 This process centers on the physician’s scope of practice explicitly related to patient care.
 Depending on the type of patient care you provide, you may need different kinds of privileges.
+Some physicians may qualify for all, for some, or none at all.
+There are three main types of privileges:

 • Admitting privileges